-Professors Robin L. Bartlett, Sohrab Behdad, Theodore A. Burczak, Timothy I. Miller; Associate Professors David Boyd, Laura Boyd, Quentin Duroy, Ross M. LaRoe, Andrea Ziegert; Assistant Professors Jessica Bean, Xiao Jiang, Fadhel Kaboub; Visiting Assistant Professor Nakul Kumar; Visiting Instructor Patrick McGonagle; Academic Administrative Assistant Judy Thompson
+Professors Robin L. Bartlett, Sohrab Behdad, Theodore A. Burczak, Timothy I. Miller; Associate Professors David Boyd, Laura Boyd, Quentin Duroy, Fadhel Kaboub, Andrea Ziegert; Assistant Professors Jessica Bean, Xiao Jiang, Luis Villanueva; Visiting Assistant Professors Zarrina Juraqulova, Olga Nicoara, Katherine Snipes; Visiting Instructor Patrick McGonagle; Academic Administrative Assistant Judy Thompson

 Departmental Guidelines and Goals

 The purpose of the economics curriculum is to educate students in the nature and uses of economic reasoning.
 We are an economics department that values diverse theoretical and methodological perspectives on economic analysis and its application.
 We are cognizant of the importance of the other social and natural sciences, the arts, and the humanities to a more complete understanding of human society.
 Our curriculum introduces students to a core body of economic knowledge and to research skills, integrating disciplinary education with the liberal arts mission of the university.
 Economics majors develop the ability to think analytically and creatively about complex economic issues and policy choices facing our global society.

 The content of our curriculum is tiered.
 In introductory courses students learn the basic principles of economics.
 In intermediate courses students develop their understanding of microeconomic, macroeconomic, and econometric theory.
 The advanced courses give students an opportunity to study in depth a particular field of economics through application of the requisite basic skills, and appropriate theoretical models and empirical methods.
 These courses primarily focus on national and international concerns, public policies, and controversies in economic theory and policy.